Back to Blog

 Aparti focuses on three operational outcomes that actually move the needle:

 Structure.
 Turning scattered intake information into a usable, centralized system immediately.
-Not after configuration.
-Not after your paralegal spends three hours reconciling what the client said on the phone with what they submitted in the form.
 From the first interaction, information goes into one place and stays there.

 Momentum.
 Reducing stalls.
-Making it easier to keep cases moving without constant manual pushing.
-When Aparti handles the process, form generation, disclosure prep, follow-up prompts, cases don't sit waiting on a paralegal to get to them.
-The work moves because the system is designed to move it.
+When Aparti handles the process — form generation, disclosure prep, follow-up prompts — cases don't sit waiting on a paralegal to get to them.

 Visibility.
-Making it obvious what's missing, what's next, and who owns it, so "surprise emergencies" become rare.
+Making it obvious what's missing, what's next, and who owns it.
 Every member of the case team sees status without asking.
 Clients stop calling to find out what's happening.
-The firm runs calmer.

 Why family law documents break most AI tools

 Most legal AI tools are trained on broad legal corpora.
 They can summarize contracts, draft demand letters, run research queries.
-What they can't do is navigate the specific, consequential complexity of family law filings, where checking the wrong box on an FL-100 petition limits what your client can recover at judgment.
+What they can't do is navigate the specific, consequential complexity of family law filings.

 The forms are mandatory and court-specific.
 The Ventura County Superior Court publishes an official list of top judgment rejection reasons: missing FL-192 healthcare attachments when child support provisions are checked, missing mandatory child support language required by Family Code 4065(a), conflicting information between the petition and the proposed judgment, signatures not notarized in default cases.
 These errors are predictable.
 Purpose-built compliance validation catches them before they reach the clerk's window.

-One Alameda County case, minimal assets, no children, short marriage, should have been straightforward.
+One Alameda County case — minimal assets, no children, short marriage — should have been straightforward.
 It took 14 months primarily due to cascading paperwork errors.
-Courts note only one error per rejection notice, requiring multiple resubmission cycles.
+Courts note only one error per rejection notice.

 The financial disclosure requirements are extensive.
 The FL-142 Schedule of Assets and Debts has 17 asset categories requiring itemization with supporting documentation.
-The FL-150 Income and Expense Declaration requires two months of pay stubs, the latest federal tax return, and precise monthly expense calculations, and both parties must complete it.
-These aren't difficult documents to understand.
-They're difficult to complete accurately and completely under the conditions real family law clients operate in.
+The FL-150 Income and Expense Declaration requires two months of pay stubs, the latest federal tax return, and precise monthly expense calculations.

 What the ABA says about AI in family law practice